Structural rehabilitation of the Macdonald-Cartier bridge

 Construction started in April 2014 and will be substantially complete in December 2015.
 Some minor finishing work will be completed in spring 2016.
 Project closure is scheduled for summer 2016.

 For further information on the recent announcement on public infrastructure investments, please see ARCHIVED—Harper Government invests in Canada's economy and jobs.

 Feedback and contacts

-If you would like to obtain more information, please contact Public Works and Government Services Canada's Real Property Branch.
+If you would like to obtain more information, please contact Public Services and Procurement Canada's Real Property Branch.

 - Date modified: